 True, a lot of talent was killed in the war, but many souls carried on the tradition/values/sound: Ray Anthony, Ralph Flanagan, Tex Beneke, Lester Lanin, Johnny Long, Lawrence Welk, Henry Mancini, Ted Heath, and the Crew Cuts.

-The shame is that pre-television audiences didn't discriminate against "regular looking" performers.
+Before the existence of television studios (that only focused on physicality), audiences didn't discriminate against "regular looking" performers.
 Neither the Andrews Sisters nor the Modernaires are physically gorgeous...

 but they have amazing harmony and talent!
 Post-war Americans suddenly cared less about talent and focused more on hydrox-blonde hair and hip-shaking (not classy like Jack Benny's bandleader, Phil Harris) pop stars.
 1950s TV's "Bandstand Boogie" was the precursor to MTV: a lack of talent, a focus on lip-synching and visual tricks to keep you distracted from the lack of true talent.
 It was suddenly uncool to merely appreciate the skill and craft of singing/performing.